-According to kid facts about Neptune, planet Neptune is similar to Uranus.
-It is also made up of gases, same as Uranus.
+According to kid facts about Neptune, the planet Neptune is similar to Uranus.
+It’s also made up of gases, same as Uranus.
 Like the famous top kid facts about Venus, Neptune is also named after the Roman God of the Sea, based on its deep blue color.
 This is the farthest planet from the sun and it will take about 165 years for Neptune to complete a revolution around the Sun.

 The sky above us is full of wonders and it never fails to amaze us.
 We may only see clouds during the day and millions or maybe billions of stars and a moon at night, but it definitely has more to offer.
 The Solar System is not something we can see with our naked eyes.
 But with the help of astronomers, we’re able to get a glimpse of what Venus and other planets look like in real life.
 We’re able to learn so many top kid facts about Venus that leave us in awe about how much beauty we can find behind those dark skies.